Skip to main content

 })

-The default option provides a fallback value when the attribute is null or undefined.
-The default value undergoes the same transformations as regular data (e.g., decimals are rounded, dates are converted to ISO format).
+The default option provides a fallback when the attribute is null or undefined.
+Default values go through the same transformations as regular data (decimals get rounded, dates get converted to ISO format, etc.):

 export const PlaceSerializer = (place: Place) =>